-The United Nations Office for South-South Cooperation and the Government of Benin, through its Ministry of Planning and Development will convene the first of three sub-regional South-South and triangular cooperation capacity building workshops in Cotonou, Benin.
-The workshop will take place from 21-23 February, 2017.
+The United Nations Office for South-South Cooperation and the Government of Benin, through its Ministry of Planning and Development, convened the first of three subregional South-South and triangular cooperation capacity-building workshops in Cotonou, Benin.
+The workshop took place from 21 to 23 February 2017.

-The objective of the first day of this workshop is for West African countries to exchange their experiences and knowledge on institutional and programme management of South-South and triangular cooperation with countries and inter-governmental institutions from outside Africa.
-The second and third days will be dedicated to the discussions among African countries toward developing an action plan for follow up that UNOSSC can support.
+The objective of the first day of the workshop was for West African countries to exchange their experiences and knowledge on institutional and programme management of South-South and triangular cooperation with countries and inter-governmental institutions from outside Africa.
+The second and third days were dedicated to discussions among African countries towards developing an action plan for follow-up that UNOSSC can support.

-The workshop highlights the intention of UNOSSC to scale up its engagement with Africa and to support the agenda of African Countries.
-The invitation to the workshop was extended to all West African countries, through UNDP Country Offices and UNOSSC databases of national South-South focal points.
-In addition to West African countries, Kenya will participate as the country has stepped forward to convene the East African Workshop in May 2017.
-A Southern African workshop to follow is in the planning stages.
+The workshop highlighted the intention of UNOSSC to scale up its engagement with Africa.
+The invitation to the workshop was extended to all national South-South focal points in West African countries, based on UNOSSC databases and through UNDP Country Office assistance.
+In addition to West African countries, Kenya also participated since it has stepped forward to host the East African Workshop in May 2017.
+A Southern African workshop is in the planning stages.

-The countries that were invited and have agreed to participate include: Chad, Cote d’Ivoire, Kenya, Liberia, Mauritania, Sao Tome and Principe, Senegal and Togo.
-The following resource countries will also share knowledge and experiences on institutional and programme management of South-South and triangular cooperation: Bangladesh, Brazil, Costa Rica Mexico and Thailand.
+Participating African countries included Chad, Côte d’Ivoire, Ghana, Kenya, Mauritania, Sao Tome and Principe, Senegal and Togo.
+The following resource countries also shared knowledge and experiences on institutional and programme management of South-South and triangular cooperation: Bangladesh, Brazil, Costa Rica, Mexico and Thailand.

-Benin kicked the ball off noting that most of its identified projects are funded by the private sector.
-Benin highlighted the general development spirit that embraces public private partnerships, noting that even Ambassadors are now development agents – searching and gathering good practices and experiences.
-In that regard, the representative of Benin’s Ministry of Planning emphasized that safeguarding investment is a key component of development cooperation.
+Benin noted that most of its identified projects are funded by the private sector.
+It highlighted the general development spirit that embraces public-private partnerships, noting that even ambassadors are now development agents – searching for and gathering good practices and experiences.
+In that regard, the representative of the Benin Ministry of Planning and Development emphasized that safeguarding investments is a key component of development cooperation.

-Bangladesh noted that 40 public services are currently run by entrepreneurs under their public service innovation programme.
+Bangladesh noted that 40 public services are currently run by entrepreneurs under its public service innovation programme.

-Colombia also indicated their focus on micro public private partnerships.
+Colombia also highlighted its focus on micro public-private partnerships.

 Participants debated issues of trust between the public and private sectors.
-“The private sector fears that the public sector is inept or corrupt, and the public sector fears the private sector because of its profit motive,” noted one panelist.
-Despite this, it was clear that many of the governments in developing countries are taking a fresh look at the private sector as a development partner and ally in reinforcing development of communities.
+“The private sector fears that the public sector is inept or corrupt, and the public sector fears the private sector because of its profit motive,” noted one panellist.
+Despite this, it was clear that many of the Governments of developing countries are taking a fresh look at the private sector as a development partner and ally in reinforcing development of communities.